 A majority vote of the Parent Entity is required to suspend an Entity.

-Administration for a Suspended Entity
+103.4.4Administration for a Suspended Entity

 The decision of the Parent Entity shall be effective at a time specified in the motion offered to suspend the Entity.